imarc/handbook/creative.markdown

 <section class="intro">
 	<p>
-		This document outlines iMarc’s creative process and deliverables. <a href="http://www.imarc.net">iMarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
+		This document outlines Imarc’s creative process and deliverables. <a href="http://www.imarc.net">Imarc</a> is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>